thanos-io/thanos/docs/components/store.md

       --index-cache-size=250MB   Maximum size of items held in the index cache.
       --chunk-pool-size=2GB      Maximum size of concurrently allocatable bytes for chunks.
+      --grpc-sample-limit=50000000
+                                 Maximum amount of samples returned via a single Series call.
+0 means no limit.
+      --grpc-concurrent-limit=20
+                                 Maximum number of concurrent Series calls.
+0 means no limit.
       --objstore.config-file=<bucket.config-yaml-path>
                                  Path to YAML file that contains object store configuration.